 Entry, Exit & Visa Requirements

-Travelers may experience difficulties at the airport and other ports of entry, such as temporary detention, passport confiscation, and demands by immigration and security personnel for unofficial “fees.”
-If confronted with harassment, please ask to contact the U.S. Embassy’s Consular Section at +243 81 556 0151 or +243 97 261 6145.
+If you experience harassment at any of port of entry, such as detention, passport confiscation, or demands by immigration and security personnel for unofficial “fees,” ask to contact the U.S. Embassy.

-The United States Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the DRC.
+The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the DRC.

 Safety and Security

 The security situation in parts of eastern DRC remains unstable due to the activities of rebel and other armed groups and ongoing military operations.
 Sporadic but severe outbreaks of violence targeting civilians, including killing, rape, kidnapping, and pillaging, continue throughout North Kivu, South Kivu, Tanganyika, Haut Lomami, Ituri, Bas-Uele, and Haut-Uele provinces.

 The kidnapping of humanitarian workers is on the rise as rebel groups look for supplemental means of income.
 More than 35 humanitarian workers were kidnapped and held for ransom in Eastern Congo in the first half of 2016.
 There was a series of kidnappings in North Kivu in the area around Goma in 2015 and 2016.

 There is also continued potential for civil unrest in parts of Kinshasa and other major cities related to elections.
 On September 19 and 20, 2016 large-scale demonstrations erupted into violent clashes resulting in fatalities between demonstrators and security forces in Kinshasa and elsewhere in the country.